-As the reporting staffs of local newspapers shrink, the subjects they cover also decreases.
+The editorial staffs of local newspapers have been shrinking for years, resulting in fewer subjects getting covered.
 As a result, most local news publishers only report on major business stories, leaving readers relying on gossip and unverified information from social networks.
 We created the Chronicle to help everyone from Williamsburg to Hampton stay informed about what is happening in all types of businesses in the area, both large and small.

 In addition to subscriptions to the website (a bargain at only $24.99 per year), we will let non-subscribers pay for individual articles or buy a daily pass, using the Transact payment system.
 We also offer subscriptions to individual sections of the site (like real estate or retail news) for a lower price, if that is all you are interested in (but we think you should get all of the news, because everything is connected, from tech startups to restaurants owned by local families for decades).